 A. The short answer is no!
 Tree climbing with Goodleaf is a unique activity – you’re unlikely to have ever done anything like it before.
 We climb in one tree, in small groups – it’s different and a more personal experience than a high ropes course, and of course, it’s loads of fun!

 Q. Why do tree climbers have to be age 8 and over?

 A. We’ve taken thousands of people tree climbing since 2005.
 We’ve found that when children are over 8 it’s much easier for them to pick up our technique and they get more from the experience.
 You can read more about this rule.
-Obviously we know all children are different and if you’d like further information about this, please have a read here.
+Obviously we know all children are different, but please help us out and stick to this rule.

 Q. Where is Goodleaf?